3urobeat/steam-idler/README.md

 &nbsp;

+## Introduction
+This is a simple cross-platform Steam game idling bot, supporting multiple accounts.
+It handles the connection management for all accounts for you, sends afk messages if enabled and of course idles the configured games.

+This project is a slimmed down version of my [steam-comment-service-bot](https://github.com/3urobeat/steam-comment-service-bot), for users only interested in game idling.
+If you need more features, please check it out instead.
+It does way more besides supporting commenting etc, has more advanced connection management features than present here and is updated more regularly.

+Please continue reading to learn how to set this bot up.

+&nbsp;

 ## Install
 Make sure to have [node.js](https://nodejs.org/) installed.
 Download this repository as `.zip`, extract the folder and open a Terminal/Power Shell/Console in the folder.